one1piece1/discord.event.handler/README.md

 2. Edit config.json file with your bot's token
 3. When you have it in the code editor run command "npm i ascii-table" in the terminal.
 4. Start up the bot with "node ." in the terminal
-It should look something like this
-![node .]